 Depending on the number of papers submitted, some papers, such as WIPs, may be moved to a poster-presentation format.
 We welcome studies utilizing quantitative, qualitative, or mixed research methods.
-Please refer to the ASEE paper rubric for important paper qualities and follow the formatting guidelines detailed in the 2023 ASEE Author's Kit.
+Please refer to the Best Paper Rubric linked on our website for important paper qualities and follow the formatting guidelines detailed in the 2024 Author's kit.
 We seek high levels of relevance with our Division's interests and expect high standards of academic quality, especially with papers we eventually publish.
 We encourage student-authored papers.
 Papers will be evaluated according to the ASEE paper rubric and relevance to the LEAD strategic priorities.

 Submitted papers may be considered for the Division's Best Paper Award and for the Society's Best DEI Paper Award.
 Draft papers that adhere to formatting guidelines have a higher likelihood of selection for these awards.
+Rubric for best paper awards can be found here.